-On October 4, 1950, Snoopy the beagle made his debut in Charles M. Schulz’s Peanuts comic strip, just two days after the strip’s launch.
+On October 4, 1950, Snoopy made his debut in Charles M. Schulz’s Peanuts comic strip, just two days after the strip’s launch.
 The black-and-white beagle didn’t have a name until more than a month later, and he didn’t become Charlie Brown’s dog (in the strip) until December of that year.
 Until January 9, 1956, Snoopy walked on all fours.

 Though Snoopy never spoke words to his humans—he delivered his fair share of blehs and laughed a lot—beginning in 1952, Schulz used thought balloons to convey the dog’s innermost feelings.
-“I don’t know how he got to walking, and I don’t know how he first began to think, but that was probably one of the best things that I ever did,” Schulz said.
+“I don’t know how he got to walking, and I don’t know how he first began to think, but that was probably one of the best things that I ever did,” he once said.
 Here are 10 things you might not have known about the world’s most beloved beagle.

 Charles Schulz and his family grew up with dogs, and in 1934 they adopted Spike, a black-and-white mutt.
-“Spike was totally uncontrollable,” Schultz told the Star Tribune.
+“Spike was totally uncontrollable,” Schultz told the Star Tribune in 2016.
 “He loved to ride in my father’s car, though, so when he’d get loose, the only way you could get him to come would be to honk the horn.
 Spike and Snoopy have similar markings.”
 Schultz also had dogs named Major, Lucy, Carmel, Dropshot, and Andy (a mixed-breed who was his favorite).

 2. Snoopy was almost named Sniffy.